Article 1. Scope, Applicability & Note on Definitions

 7.2.
 Suspension of Services & Termination.
 Suspension of services does not constitute a termination of Services.

 7.3.
 Cause for Immediate Termination.
-Notwithstanding the above, iFrog may terminate this Agreement immediately upon written notice to Client, if Client: (1) fails to pay any amount when due under this Agreement and such failure continues for sixty (60) days or (2) becomes insolvent, files a petition for bankruptcy or commences or has commenced against it proceedings relating to bankruptcy, receivership, reorganization, or assignment for the benefit of creditors.
+Notwithstanding the above, iFrog may terminate this Agreement immediately upon written notice to Client, if Client: (1) fails to pay any amount when due under this Agreement and such failure continues for sixty (60) days or (2) becomes insolvent files a petition for bankruptcy or commences or has commenced against it proceedings relating to (60) days or (2) becomes insolvent, files a petition for bankruptcy or commences or has commenced against it proceedings relating to bankruptcy, receivership, reorganization, or assignment for the benefit of creditors.

 8.1.
 Covenant to Pay.
 Client agrees to pay all fees identified in the Subscription Agreement plus costs and expenses associated with the Services under subscription and to do so in accordance with these Terms.

 8.2.
 Ad Spend & Paid Media Management Fee.
 The term “Ad Spend” refers to monies paid or budgeted to be paid to Third Party Advertisers to run display ads, videos, search engine marketing and other forms of paid media on properties or platforms they own or control.
 The term Paid Media Management Fee is that percentage of the Ad Spend (or the fixed fee paid in the event that Client’s minimum Ad Spend drops below $4,750) paid by Client to iFrog as a fee to plan, purchase, create, place, manage, and optimize paid media purchases.
 Ad Spend is an expense.
 Paid Media Management Fee is a fee.